fdm-monster/fdm-monster/README.md

 ## Contributors ✨

-These awesome people involved in the project ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+These are the people involved in the project ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->